 Become one with the locals at Monoprix

 What would be the most authentic thing to buy in Paris?
-Ironically, the most popular answers are usually the most touristy cliches.
+Sadly, the most popular answers are usually the most touristy cliches.
 If you want to feel like a local Parisian, visit Monoprix.
 Essentially a French version of Tesco or Target, there is really nothing fancy about it.
 Except that its filled with cheap and unique French products that Parisians like: Haribo gummy bears, strangely flavoured chips and an alarmingly wide variety of mustards.
 If you want the ultimate local experience, give this a try!

 Store your luggage in Paris with Stasher